Anilstm/SONG-H2-API/README.md

   |    singer     | String |
   | musicDirector | String |

-- `SongRepository.java`: Create an interface containing required methods.
+- `SongRepository.java`: Creates an interface containing required methods.
-- `SongService.java`: Update the service class with logic for managing song data.
+- `SongService.java`: Updates the service class with logic for managing song data.
-- `SongController`: Create the controller class to handle HTTP requests.
+- `SongController`: Creates the controller class to handle HTTP requests.
-- `SongRowMapper.java`: Create a class which implements the `Rowmapper Interface`.
+- `SongRowMapper.java`: Creates a class which implements the `Rowmapper Interface`.

-Implement the following APIs.
+Implemented the following APIs.

 ### API 1